Losing Weight by Gaining Edges: From Numbers to Edges

-Furthermore, we remark that by applying the above reduction from $\kSUM$ to $\kClique$ to the respective unparameterized versions of these problems, we obtain a reduction from $\subsetsum$ on arbitrary weights to $\eewc$ on small edge weights.
-We refer the reader to Appendix~\ref{moreprelims} for the definitions of these problems.
+Furthermore, we remark that by applying the above reduction from $\kSUM$ to $\kClique$ to the respective {\em unparameterized} versions of these problems, we obtain a reduction from $\subsetsum$ on arbitrary weights to $\eewc$ with small edge weights.

 \begin{corollary} For any $\eps>0$, $\subsetsum$ on $n$ numbers in $[-2^{O(n)},2^{O(n)}]$ can be reduced to $2^{\eps n}$ instances of $\eewc$ on $n$ nodes with edge weights are in $[-n^{O(1/\eps)},n^{O(1/\eps)}]$. \end{corollary}